 - BIOHM Gut Test

 - How do we choose our test recommendations?

 Innerbody Research recently celebrated its 20-year anniversary online.
 Over the past two decades, we have helped tens of millions of readers make informed decisions involving staying healthy and living healthier lifestyles.
 Our testing team has purchased and compared over 500 health-related tests to date, and we are constantly updating our reviews based on the latest test advances.

-- Constipation, diarrhea, & irritable bowel syndrome
+- Constipation, diarrhea, and/or irritable bowel syndrome

 There are many at-home microbiome tests on the market, with new ones becoming available seemingly every month.
-Our research team has tested, evaluated and compared all of the well-known tests – including tests from Viome, Wellnicity, BIOHM, Psomagen, Thryve, Sun Genomics (Floré) and more – in order to arrive at our recommended favorites.
+Our research team has tested, evaluated, and compared all of the well-known tests – including tests from Viome, Wellnicity, BIOHM, Psomagen, Thryve, Sun Genomics (Floré), and more – in order to arrive at our recommended favorites.
 Our top 3 picks include:

 Here is a quick chart with details of the three tests – read on for more in-depth information.

 |Approx wait time after shipping back||2-3 weeks||4-6 weeks||2-4 weeks|

 |Tests for archaea||

 |Tests for parasites||